alicexue/fmri-pipeline/README.md

 - For level 1, run_level1.py will exit if no runs have been specified and some feat directories already exist.
 This prevents the creation of multiple feat directories for the same run (with + appended to the directory name).
 Upon exit, the program will print the additional arguments necessary to create the feat directories for the runs missing feats (or you may choose to remove the existing feat directories and create feats for all the runs).
 The program does not check for existing feat directories if the argument "specificruns" is passed to run_level1.py or mk_all_level1_fsf_bbr.py (This is intentional in order to make sure run_level1 can use mk_all_level1_fsf_bbr seamlessly.
 However, a warning is printed if the program is creating a feat that already exists).

 Notes:
-- The slurm output is out of order (I think because feat is called in a subprocess).
+- The slurm output is out of order (I think because some things are run in a subprocess).
 The log should still be clear.
+- Flywheel downloads haven't been tested on habanero yet.
+Also need to test downloading fmriprep output for multiple subjects.

 To do:
+- Check for preprocessed anat files in the anat folder under subject folder AND under session folder
+- Check for multiple feats in level 2 analysis
+- TR: currently checks in raw->task-\<task>_bold.json.
+Need to also check under raw->sub->func->sub\<sub>_task-\<task>_run-\<run>_bold.json.
+May also want to require specifying TR under model.
+- Accomodate not having multiple runs (not having run in the file names)...
 - Integrate with flywheel